A Forward Reachability Perspective on Control Barrier Functions and Discount Factors in Reachability Analysis: FRT value function and CBF

-Theorem \ref{thm:contractionMapping} provides us various methods to compute the FRT value function $\VV$ using the operation $B_T[\cdot]$, which do not require any assumptions for the initial guess of the value function, besides the boundedness and uniform continuity in $\R^n$.
-For instance, the following lemma presents a finite-horizon HJ equation for this computation. \begin{lemma}[Finite horizon HJ-PDE for the computation of $\VV$] For a given initial value function candidate $V^0\in\textnormal{BUC}(\R^n)$, let $W:[0,T]\times\R^n\rightarrow\R$ be the unique viscosity solution to the following initial-value HJ-PDE
+\begin{proof} See Appendix \ref{appendix:contractionMapping}. \end{proof} \jcnote{Theorem~\ref{thm:contractionMapping} also provides various ways to compute the FRT value function $\VV$ using the operation $B_T[\cdot]$, which do not require any assumptions for the initial guess of the value function, besides the boundedness and uniform continuity in $\R^n$.
+For further details of how Theorem~\ref{thm:contractionMapping} can be utilized for finite-horizon-based computation or value iteration, see Appendix~\ref{appendix:contraction}.}